-I don’t want to start this by writing the typical ‘things have been really busy recently’ but… things have been really busy.
-I’ve been meaning to write up this recipe for a few weeks now, but things always got in the way – things like work, playing Zelda, and snuggling with our new cat(!)…
+I’ve been meaning to write up this vegan Pad Thai recipe for a few weeks now, but things always got in the way – things like work, playing Zelda, and snuggling with our new cat(!)…

-Onto the food, though.
-Pad Thai is traditionally made with egg, which is cracked into the pan and scrambled before being stirred through the noodles.
-After seeing dozens of ‘tofu scramble’ dishes online, though, I wondered if I’d be able to replicate the egg effect with tofu, and was so pleased when it worked!
+Pad Thai recipes traditionally use egg, which is cracked into the pan and scrambled before being stirred through the noodles.
+After seeing dozens of ‘tofu scramble’ recipes online though, I wondered if I’d be able to replicate the egg effect with tofu for a vegan Pad Thai, and was so pleased when it worked!

 Another deviation from the traditional recipe is the addition of miso.
 Because I’m not using fish sauce, I wanted something that would still give that really deep, savoury hit: stirring a little miso into the sauce does just that.
-Pad Thai does need a little bit of hands-off prep time, but it’s really quick to cook, and is great for a fast, weeknight meal.
+Pad Thai does need a little bit of hands-off prep time, but it’s really quick to cook, and is great for a quick midweek meal.

 Ingredients (serves 2):